-- we might not have been the first to make the inventions covered by each of our pending patent applications and issued patents; - we might not have been the first to file patent applications for these inventions; - the pending patent applications we have filed or to which we have exclusive rights may not result in issued patents or may take longer than we expect to result in issued patents; - the claims of any patents that are issued may not provide meaningful protection; - our issued patents may not provide a basis for commercially viable products or may not be valid or enforceable; - we might not be able to develop additional proprietary technologies that are patentable; - the patents licensed or issued to us or our collaborators may not provide a competitive advantage; - patents issued to other companies, universities or research institutions may harm our ability to do business; - other companies, universities or research institutions may independently develop similar or alternative technologies or duplicate our technologies and commercialize discoveries that we attempt to patent; and - · other companies, universities or research institutions may design around technologies we have licensed, patented or developed.
+- we may not receive an issued patent for any of our patent applications or for any patent applications that we have exclusively licensed; - the pending patent applications we have filed or to which we have exclusive rights may take longer than we expect to result in issued patents; - the claims of any patents that are issued may not provide meaningful protection or may not be valid or enforceable; - we might not be able to develop additional proprietary technologies that are patentable; - the patents licensed or issued to us or our collaborators may not provide a competitive advantage; - patents issued to other parties may limit our intellectual property protection or harm our ability to do business; - other parties may independently develop similar or alternative technologies or duplicate our technologies and commercialize discoveries that we attempt to patent; and - other parties may design around technologies we have licensed, patented or developed.

 We also rely on trade secret protection and confidentiality agreements to protect our interests in proprietary know-how that is not patentable and for processes for which patents are difficult to enforce.
 We cannot be certain that we will be able to protect our trade secrets adequately.
-Any leak of confidential data into the public domain or to third parties could allow our competitors to learn our trade secrets.
+Any disclosure of confidential data in the public domain or to third parties could allow our competitors to learn our trade secrets.
 If we are unable to adequately obtain or enforce proprietary rights we may be unable to commercialize our products, enter into collaborations, generate revenues or maintain any advantage we may have with respect to existing or potential competitors.